 - The need to travel to gain experience and develop a career is likely to affect individuals with family commitments.
 Many mining engineers build up their experience overseas and then either move back to the UK or emigrate permanently.

-- Working overseas in this role may lead to periods of personal isolation.
-However, it also offers exposure to a variety of different cultures and communities, which can be a rewarding experience.
+- You might experience feelings of isolation working in this role.
+However, you'll also be exposed to a variety of different cultures and communities, which can be a rewarding experience.